Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 How to tell if the cheesecake is done

-The 'jiggle test' is the easiest way to tell if this pumpkin cheesecake is ready.
-At around 60-70 minutes gently shake the cheesecake and it's done when the edges look set but the middle is a little jiggly.
+The 'jiggle test' is the easiest way to tell if a cheesecake is ready.
+At around 60-70 minutes gently shake the pumpkin cheesecake and it's done when the edges look set but the middle is a little jiggly.
 The middle should 'jiggle like jello', but not 'ripple like water'.

 You can see the 'jiggle test' in this video by Food52 or this video by Allrecipes.
 Don't worry if your cheesecake takes longer to bake (your oven may run cool).

 When your vegan pumpkin cheesecake is ready, let it sit in the warm oven and then at room temperature.
-The residual heat will continue to cook the middle of the cheesecake.
+The residual heat will eventually cook the middle of the cheesecake.

 Serving suggestions